edison-fw/edison-wiki/vanilla.md

-# Using a vanilla Linux kernel with Intel Edison {#using-a-vanilla-linux-kernel-with-intel-edison
+# Using a vanilla Linux kernel with Intel Edison

 The Linux kernel used in that build is version 3.10.17 which is patched with a gigantic 150000+ lines patch to add drivers necessary for the